progress bar

 Challenge

-Customers found the original change flights flow to be limiting and it seemed to cause distress and calls to the United service center.
+Customers found the original change flights flow (below) to be limiting and was

 Original customer change flight flow